Ramblings, Season 1, Episode 2

 Ideally we would need fewer heroes, messiahs, martyrs and examples.
 Virtue should not always require sacrifice.
 Achievement should not require genius.

 We've made some progress.
-But heroes, messiahs, knights, geniuses and benevolent dictators still entices us.
+But heroes, messiahs, knights, geniuses and benevolent dictators still entice us.
 Why?

 The civil rights movement in the United States, for example, was much more than MLK or any other individual.
 But a MLK biopic is probably more watchable than a civil rights documentary.
 Most people would rather quote MLK than review a draft bill or discuss parliamentary procedure.
 And that's fine.
 Really.